 Review Your Option

 Once you know the status of the case, you need to remember whether you used a bail bondsman or if you paid the fee directly to the court.
 If you were able to pay the court directly, you should have no trouble receiving a full refund for the amount you paid.
-However, if you decided to, or had to, use a bail bondman chances are pretty good that you only paid anywhere from 10 to 20 percent of what the total bail amount.
+However, if you decided to, or had to, use a bail bondman chances are pretty good that you only paid anywhere from 10 to 20 percent of the total bail amount.
 This amount is considered the bondsman’s fee and you will not get any of your money back.

 Find The End Day of The Case